Kitsch is the contemporary form of the Gothic, Rococo, Baroque.

 - Frank Wedekind, German dramatist

 A maker of kitsch operates not in accordance with the whims of his time, but looks to cultures and canonized beauties of the past.
-Like a Renaissance painter or a Hellenistic sculptor, he works in a mythological landscape and develops archetypical figures and images.
+Like a Renaissance painter or a Hellenistic sculptor, he works in a mythological landscape and develops archetypal images.

 A real Rembrandt hung in a millionaire’s home elevator would undoubtedly make for kitsch.

 - Matei Călinescu, literary critic and author

 If Rembrandt had lived and worked in the 21st century, his work would be designated as kitsch.
 The same would be the case of any classical figurative and sentimental painter prior to the polarization between Art and Kitsch in the 19th century.

 That explains why Andrew Wyeth was nicknamed the “greatest living kitsch-meister” by a former painting curator at the MoMA.

 Since its nature is deeply antagonistic towards the present, as Theodor Adorno suggests, kitsch will always be in conflict with the government.

 Time is incidental and no excuse.
 Comparing human creations across time is the only way to understand quality.